 amex platinum refresh

-In the summer of 2021, Amex pushed the annual fee up to $695 a year while overhauling the card with a slew of new benefits: A $200 annual credit for prepaid hotel stays, up to $20 a month for select streaming and entertainment services, up to $300 a year toward pricy Equinox gym memberships, and more.
+In the summer of 2021, Amex pushed the annual fee up to $695 a year while overhauling the card with a slew of new benefits: A $200 annual credit for prepaid hotel stays, up to $20 a month for select streaming and entertainment services and more.
 Since then, the bank has added to the pile with additional credits that cover Walmart+ subscriptions and buying Soul Cycle bikes – or at least a small fraction of the price.

 Goodbye, premium travel credit card – hello, premium lifestyle credit card.
 The result?
 Despite throngs of travelers swearing they'll cancel their Platinum Cards the moment it renewed at $695 a year starting in early 2022, Amex has seen several consecutive quarters of record new cardmember acquisition on both the Platinum Card and the American Express® Gold Card.